awslabs/harmonix/website/docs/techdocs/entities.md

 1. A particular AWS Account
 2. A particular AWS Region
 3. A name and prefix composition for organization segmentation (payments:development, hr:production etc.)
-4. Mutually exclusive – within an account and region multiple providers can be created
+4. Mutually exclusive – multiple distinct providers can be created within a single AWS account and region
 5. Isolated from other providers / accounts
-6. Provisioning role - a role that has the sufficient permissions to provision the resources for the designated types of applications.
+6. Provisioning role - a role that has sufficient permissions to provision the resources for the designated types of applications.
-7. Operations role - a role that has the sufficient permissions to operate the designated types of applications.
+7. Operations role - a role that has sufficient permissions to operate the designated types of applications.
 8. Audit table - a dedicated table to capture the actions performed on the applications running in the current environment.
-9. Optional: The underlying networking(VPC), runtime environment(ECS/EKS/Serverless), and required applications infrastructure
+9. Optional: The underlying networking (VPC), runtime environment (ECS/EKS/Serverless), and required applications infrastructure

 <p align="center">
 ![aws-environment-provider.png](/img/docs/aws-environment-provider.png)